kennethnguyenhtx-hub/kennethnguyenhtx-hub/README.md

 **Collaboration with UH Law School and UH IT Department**
 ---
 Building the first comprehensive database of U.S. Congressional private laws spanning 1789-2025.
-Working with Professor Chris Mirasola to digitize, categorize, and make searchable over 45,000 private laws that have never been systematically compiled.
+Working with Professor Chris Mirasola to digitize, categorize, and make searchable over 45,000 private laws that have never been publicly accessible.

 **Key Highlights:**
 - Processed 45,000+ private laws from government sources